pharanbrush/animators_gif_enjoyer/test/TEST.md

     - [ ] Show "not animated" indicator.
     - [ ] Still show size
     - [ ] Still zoom
   - [ ] WebP works fine (when opened or served alternatively by a host)
   - [ ] APNG works fine
+  - [ ] AVIF works fine
+    - [ ] Malformed AVIF loading cancels correctly.
+    - [ ] Frame durations and framerates are displayed correctly as fractions of milliseconds. (flutter_avif from the repo has imprecision bug.)
   - [ ] Image sequence opens fine
     - [ ] Rejects folder when the images have different sizes
     - [ ] Rejects empty folder